networknt/light-doc/content/en/tutorial/tram/todo-list/_index.md

 The Todo application uses the light-tram-4j framework to publish and consume domain events.

-1. TodoCommandService persist todo entity to local data store and publishes an event when it creates, updates, or deletes a Todo item.
+1. TodoCommandService persists the todo entity to the local data store and publishes an event when it creates, updates, or deletes a Todo item.
 It uses the DomainEventPublisher, which is implemented by the light-tram-4j framework.

 2. light-tram-4j cdc server will get the published events from MESSAGE table and publish to Kafka message broker.

-3. TodoQueryService application use TodoEventConsumer defines the event handlers, which update Elasticsearch to maintain a materialize view.
+3. TodoQueryService application uses TodoEventConsumer defines the event handlers, which updates Elasticsearch to maintain a materialize view.